Businesses

 The battery was funded through a successful crowdfunding campaign that raised around $13,000.
 The system was installed by technical partner Trackie in November 2018.

-Funds for the rooftop system and installation costs were raised by investors in the Pingala Co-operative - Newtown locals and members of the SBC community and Pingala community.
-The SBC will pay for the solar electricity generated for five years until this repays the community investors through the Pingala Co-operative.
+Funds for the rooftop system and installation costs were crowdfunded by Pingala - Newtown locals and members of the SBC community .
+The SBC will pay for the solar electricity generated for five years until this repays the community stakeholders.